 26 “If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters—yes, even their own life—such a person cannot be my disciple.

 27 And whoever does not carry their cross and follow me cannot be my disciple.

 28 “Suppose one of you wants to build a tower.
-Will he not first sit down and estimate the cost to see if he has enough money to complete it?
-29 For if he lays the foundation and is not able to finish it, everyone who sees it will ridicule him, 30 saying, 'This fellow began to build and was not able to finish.'
+Won’t you first sit down and estimate the cost to see if you have enough money to complete it?

 Top 10 sermons on Luke 14

 - The Rabbit

 - 0802 Trinity II: So What DO We Have to Do?

 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.®

 Used by Permission of Biblica, Inc.® All rights reserved worldwide.